 Discuss each part of the collected feedback and prioritize the areas that you are going to focus on during the UX redesign.
-This actually defines the scope of the redesigning.
+This defines the scope of the redesign.

 “Design is not art.
 It is about crafting solutions to real issues.” ~Mark Boulton

 A critical step in redesigning is to perform a competitive analysis of other products.
 Since your users will be analyzing your product and selecting you among your competitors, it is important to keep an eye on other similar products in the market.

 Go through similar features and see what are the standards being followed to perform a certain task, what are the trends to provide an experience, and what makes a product successful.

 A keen observation of the market and trends will help you to find your place and hence decide on the behavior that you should follow to improve your position in the market.

 Before reaching this step, you must be very clear about the objectives of the UX redesign.
 You have the data and the identified improvements, and it is time to start the actual redesign.

 Use an agile approach to redesign the experience and involve users from the beginning to get their feedback.
 Never make a design decision without involving your users as this may lead you towards a design that needs changes at a later stage which requires both extra effort and money.

 “I get very uncomfortable when someone makes a design decision without customer contact.” — Dan Ritzenthaler